 At times, cancer treatments, such as chemotherapy, may cause a person to become deficient in L-carnitine.
 In these cases, L-carnitine supplements may help

 Researchers are currently studying the compound as a possible way to prevent tissue damage due to chemotherapy, but this research is in the early stages.

 Kidney or liver disease

 As the kidneys and liver help create and use L-carnitine, disease in these organs or organ failure may lead to L-carnitine deficiency.
-Doctors may recommend L-carnitine supplementation in these cases to support the function of the kidneys and
+Doctors may recommend L-carnitine supplementation in these cases to support the function of the

 Most people tolerate L-carnitine well.
 However, some individuals may experience digestive side effects when taking L-carnitine.
 These